HarikaAltada20/Test/docs/Go Viral – FAQ.md

 If results fall short, we can help you optimize your brief or strategy for next time—at no extra cost.

-8. How many creators are on Go Viral?
+8. How many creators are on Game Of Creators?
 We have a fast-growing network of 5,000+ active creators across various niches.
 When you launch a contest, it goes live to all eligible creators through our dashboard and email system—ensuring visibility and participation.

 9. How much should I run a contest for?